StRane/simple-defi-cross/README.md

 ---

-*This project demonstrates advanced blockchain development patterns and serves as a foundation for exploring programmable on-chain identity systems.
-It represents research-quality implementation suitable for learning, experimentation, and further development.*
+*This project demonstrates advanced blockchain development patterns and serves as a foundation for exploring tradeable DeFi positions through NFT-based access control.
+It represents production-quality implementation suitable for further development into derivatives trading platforms.*